-The Hints Help tab (Objects, Figure 4) is just intended to provide advice about how to adjust the computer image for optimal viewing, depending on the resolution of ones computer.
+The next tab, the Hints Help Tab (Figure 6), is just intended to provide advice about how to adjust the computer image for optimal viewing, depending on the resolution of ones computer.
 This tab is not intended for collaborative work.
 Most of the actions discussed in this tab-such as zooming and shifting the image around with the Move-Graphic tool are single-user commands and do not affect the views on other people's computers.